jvelazquezh98/Digital-CV/index.md

 > > - ETL process development using python to download, transform and upload large amounts of data from various countries, using API's and data transformation tools.
 > > - Creation of dashboards on Power BI along with tools to create connections to databases, using different graphs, measures, and DAX to fit the needs of different areas of the company.
 > > - Automatization of processes to manage the data on the Data Warehouse.
-> > - Implementation of forecasts models for sales and inventories using machine learning and statistical tools.
+> > - Implementation of forecast models for sales and inventories using machine learning and statistical tools.

 ## Programing Languages